xcp-ng/xcp-ng-org/docs/troubleshooting.md

 #### Solution

-The trick is to extend the Lio iSCSI lun configuration in pacemaker with a hard coded iscsi_sn (scsi_sn=d27dab3f-c8bf-4385-8f7e-a4772673939d) and `lio_iblock`, so that every node uses the same.
+The trick is to extend the Lio iSCSI LUN configuration in pacemaker with a hard coded `iscsi_sn (scsi_sn=d27dab3f-c8bf-4385-8f7e-a4772673939d)` and `lio_iblock`, so that every node uses the same.

 * while pacemaker iscsi resource is running you can get the actual iSCSI_SN:
 `cat /sys/kernel/config/target/core/iblock_0/lun_name/wwn/vpd_unit_serial`